michaeljoseph/pennant/README.md

 - Always prefer single quotes, unless it's inconvenient (no one likes escaping).
   Also, [because the internet][]

-- String interpolation happens a lot, this is my pattern:

 ```python
 infuriating = {
     'ugh': "Is if you switch between them",